RevontuletIntel/brand/README.md

 When using the Revontulet logo, please make sure it's used consistently and is readable against the background on which it is placed.

 >[!TIP]
->To ensure readability, use the contrast checker here: https://color.adobe.com/create/color-contrast-analyzer
+>To ensure readability, use the contrast checker [here](https://color.adobe.com/create/color-contrast-analyzer)
->You can read more about contrast rations and accessibility here: https://adobe.design/stories/leading-design/inclusive-palettes-with-adobe-color
+>You can read more about contrast rations and accessibility [here](https://adobe.design/stories/leading-design/inclusive-palettes-with-adobe-color).

 Do not make any unauthorized changes to the colors or layout of the logo.